 Firstly, we have ten easily available tricks so a ruff is unnecessary.
-Secondly (more subtly) the K is necessary as an entry to the top Clubs (which are blocked - if we do take a Spade ruff how are we ever going to get to the K Q?)
-Finally, there is a risk of an over-ruff if Spades break 6-2.
-Unlikely but possible - and here, on this lie of the cards, unlikely becomes reality.
+Secondly (more subtly) the $\clubsuit K$ is necessary as an entry to the top Clubs (which are blocked - if we do take a Spade ruff how are we ever going to get to the $\clubsuit K$ Q?)
+Finally, there is a risk of an over-ruff if Spades of time and effort to trump losers in the long trump hand - you are likely to make those tricks anyway.